The Life and Death of Peter Sellers: Plot

-Seeing Carlo Ponti (Joseph Long) has come to visit his wife Sophia on set, Sellers distracts himself with Sophia's stand-in and the two have sex in Peter's Rolls-Royce.
+Seeing Carlo Ponti (Joseph Long) has come to visit his wife Sophia on set, Sellers distracts himself with Sophia's stand-in, and the two have sex in Peter's Rolls-Royce.
 Meanwhile, a weary Anne surrenders to quietly spending the night with Ted.
 Once Peter returns home and realises his wife has left, he wreaks havoc in the house.
 Anne comes home the morning after to find Peter on the balcony threatening to jump if she leaves.
 The two argue and Anne walks out.
 We then see Peter's second transformation, this time in drag as Anne, who is dubbing the breakup to make it look as though they had reconciled.

 Peter returns home to Peg's care to recuperate after the divorce and begins to see Maurice Woodruff (Stephen Fry), a clairvoyant to the stars, hoping to gain some direction; Woodruff's influence leads him to the Pink Panther series.

-On a flight to Italy, he sees a pack of Captain Webb matches, which inspires the physical appearance of Inspector Clouseau.
 Filming of The Pink Panther begins and his portrayal is a huge success, but Peter is disappointed with the final product and blames Blake Edwards (John Lithgow).

 Peter returns to England to find his father on life support, which Peg had been keeping from him.
 After Bill has stated how proud he is of his son, he dies.
 Peter is heartbroken and cannot forgive Peg for not calling him; their close bond is irreversibly severed and Peter leaves.

-At The Dorchester Hotel, Peter is taking a woman back to his room but is interrupted by Stanley Kubrick (Stanley Tucci), who has come to persuade Peter to be in his new film, Dr. Strangelove.
+At The Dorchester Hotel, Stanley Kubrick (Stanley Tucci), persuades Peter to be in his new film, Dr. Strangelove.
 Peg comes to visit Peter on-set, but Peter decides to stay in character as the titular scientist to avoid confronting reality.
-Peg is unsettled and eventually leaves, feeling as though she had not truly seen her son.
+Peg is unsettled and eventually leaves, feeling as though she has not truly seen her son.

 While Stanley and Peter are discussing the fourth character he is due to play, Peter grows aggravated about his workload, insisting he will not play the American bomber pilot.
 After he storms off, we watch the third change; Peter becomes Stanley, who turns to look at us with the Kubrick stare and tells us that Peter Sellers was not a person, simply a vessel, “but even an empty vessel can become too full”.
-Peter's way out of playing Major Kong is by showing up to set with crutches and pretending he had injured himself getting out of a taxi.